Free Company Let Tenancy Agreement Template UK

 12. Security Deposit:

-• The amount of the security deposit and the conditions for its return at the end of the lease term are typically outlined in the lease.
+• The lease typically outlines the security deposit amount and the conditions for its return at the end of the lease term.

 13. Compliance with Laws: